-$\cdot$ Double-click on the right side of the $\emph{last}$ item in any story.
+Double-click on the right side of the last item in any story.
+A minimized view of the Quick Editor opens:

 Using this view, you can insert a new item at the end of the story.

 See To Insert a Story Item at the end of the Story below.